danpeirce/danpeirce.github.io/2018/oled-v1.2/readme.md

 This branch counts the number of times a button switch has been pressed.
 This could be useful to ensure switch bounce has been deal with adequately.

 *place image*

+### timeswitch

+This branch is intended to time the interval between key presses.

+It was decided to rename the main file of the project and move unused functions to a different file.
+This change may be cherry picked into other branches.
+The hash to cherry pick from is given below:

+-   &lt;3962c9e44e09b1ef240829ac2531e926d5549208&gt;

+this branch is still in the early modification stage.

 <!---
 use